chriskpeterson/vuepress2/docs/projects.md

 ## Hewlett Packard Enterprise

 ### Content Templates (HPE)

-Created a reuse template for server documentation leveraging the fact that most of the server guides are identical.
-The template allows writers to swap out the server name and images using a separate XML file.

 HPE server hardware documentation is nearly identical from one product to another.
 To streamline document creation, I developed a template to easily swap out images and the server name to easily update a guide without checking out topics.